dannydhkim/Humana-Mays/README.md

 ## Evaluate Prediction Performance
 To evaluate the performance of the model, we placed our results on a confusion matrix.
 The sensitivity and specificity in this instance of the application seen in Fig 3 is 86.76% and 78.94%, respectively.
 For our purposes, the model was able to achieve an 82% accuracy and a  based on the training data.
 Furthermore, we evaluated the performance of the model on a ROC-AUC curve and saw an AUC of 0.83 (Figure 4).

+## Purpose of different notebooks
+Opioid Algorithm: Experiment the algorithm for aggregating post-qualifying-event MME for each patient, by implementing on one patient’s record
+Algorithm Implementation: Define the class and associated methods for qualitative risk/risk-free determination, based on MME amount for each patient
+All Features: Define the class and associated methods for feature engineering
+XGBoost: Prepare feature data generated for gradient boosting machine; implement gradient boosting machine on feature data using scikit-learn; generate confusion matrix, AUC curve and prediction on the holdout data